davidycliao/legisCrawler/README.md

 ## Note
-If there’s anything you need about the application, please don’t hesitate to send me a message in [Discussion](https://github.com/davidycliao/legisCrawler/discussions) 📣.
+If there’s anything you need about the application, please don’t hesitate to post a message in [Discussion](https://github.com/davidycliao/legisCrawler/discussions) 📣.

 ## Cite